Dr James Dunk

 Image: Wikimedia Commons: Atomic_cloud_over_Hiroshima_(from Matsuyama) 509th Operations Group

-Mapping the conceptual history of planetary health
+Mapping the conceptual history of planetary mental health

 Image: NASA/USGS Landsat; Geoscience Australia.
 Source: Landsat gallery.